Motion made, and Question proposed, That this House do now adjourn.—(Chris Heaton-Harris.)

 In fairness, the message is starting to get through.
 In his new year 2018 message, Facebook founder, Mark Zuckerberg, vowed to “fix Facebook”.
 One of the priorities he highlighted was “protecting our community from abuse and hate”, and he admitted that enforcement of house policies was failing.
 I am afraid we concluded that he was right.
 It is particularly impactful and devastating when the people who are being affected are under the age of 18.
 They are just children.

-While we were grateful for the constructive engagement of social media companies—and it is true to say that the larger companies tended to take the issue more seriously—it was unavoidable to gain the overall impression that announcements and measures were largely tokenistic: slow and inadequate.
+While we were grateful for the constructive engagement of social media companies—and it is true to say that the larger companies tended to take the issue more seriously—the unavoidable overall impression was that announcements and measures were largely tokenistic: slow and inadequate.
 Because there was so little transparency about the number of reports and the nature of the response, it was, in effect, impossible to determine whether the resources allocated bore any relation to the scale of the problem.
 The companies essentially continue to mark their own homework.
 As one witness put it, companies faced with growing alarm about the implications for young people’s mental health are “walking backwards slowly”.
 That is not acceptable, because our evidence showed that those failures have an impact on children and young people, and that the effect is particularly profound, concerning and long-lasting.

 It is important to emphasise that tackling cyber-bullying must be a joint endeavour.
 Parents, guardians and teachers all have a role to play, but it is equally true that when it comes to minors, social media companies bear responsibility as well.
 It is simply not enough to sign children up and then just let them get on with it.
 It is important for the companies to be age-appropriate, and to do more to identify under-13s and, when appropriate, gain explicit consent from parents or guardians.
 They should provide timely, effective and consistent responses to online bullying, and they must become more accountable.
 What do I mean by that?
 I mean that they must publish data about their responses to reports of online bullying.
 Only then—if we know the number of reports, and the nature and timeliness of the responses—will any sensible assessment of the efficacy of those responses be possible.